quixio/quix-docs/docs/tutorials/clickstream/data-aggregation.md

 # Data aggregation

 This service subscribes to the `enriched-click-data` topic.
-Any data received is aggregated, and the results written to Redis.
+Any data received is aggregated, and the results written to Redis Cloud.
 These aggregations are then consumed by a Streamlit dashboard (Real-time dashboard) for visualization and analysis.

-RocksDB is used to hold state
+[RocksDB](https://rocksdb.org/) is used to hold state for the aggregation calculations.

-Real-time dashboard displays:
+The real-time dashboard displays:

 * Visitors in the last 15 minutes
 * Sessions in the last 8 hours